S1lverCr0w/wdd_group_proj/README.md

-# wdd_group_proj
-web design group project

 # Group project assiggnment
-this is the group prject for web desing and development this project is worth 50%
+this is the group project for web desing and development this project is worth 50%